Azure Blueprints PREVIEW

 Policies, users, and resource templates for blueprint creation

-Centralised location for managing your environment, including deployment, versioning and updating
+Centralized location for managing your environment, including deployment, versioning, and updating

 Built-in samples for most common scenarios, including compliance certification

 Easily create your cloud governance templates, access controls, and policies as a single compliant package so environments are ready to be configured.
 Deploy blueprints to multiple subscriptions with a single click.
 Manage blueprints from a central location and track blueprint versions to push updates.

 Speed deployment of compliant applications to production through a self-service model, and easily deploy compliant environments matched to production standards.
 Use blank templates for custom blueprints or built-in blueprints for compliance with common internal scenarios and external regulations like ISO 27001.